medialab/minet/CONTRIBUTING.md

 You can now run the commands using `lminet` instead of `minet` to test your changes locally without clashing with the global command if installed.

-You can also install `minet` as a package in your curent environment like so:
+You can also install `minet` as a package in your current environment like so:

 ```bash
 pip install -e .